com-480-data-visualization/datavis-project-2022-vizsquad/README.md

 #### Data Retrieval
 First, we had to retrieve the data from the movebank website.
 Movebank is not an aggregate dataset but is made of several independent studies submitted by different teams.
 The dataset used for this project is an aggregated version of several of these studies since we would like to provide insights for several species and time periods.
-We aggregated XXX studies into a dataset of 1.74 GB volume and approximately XXX rows in total.
+We aggregated 373 studies into a dataset of 1.74 GB volume and approximately 43 million rows in total.
 Some of the studies are very large and contain more than 100MB of data each.
 For ease of computation, we decided to remove these large studies keeping a majority of studies (thus data insights) but removing a significant part of the data volume.
 This data aggregation constituted a non-negligible amount of time and effort.